Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

     Compute Resources: 44 Processing Unit(s)
     Memory Space:     'RAM', 93.024166 Gb

-It is important to point that the HWLoc backend will not discover other type of devices (e.g., GPU).
+It is important to point out that the HWLoc backend will not discover other type of devices (e.g., GPU).
 For other devices, the appropriate backend should be used.

 Serialization
 -----------------